-- a.
-Extended absence for health problems; or, - b.
-Failure to complete term assignments or final examination because of ill health or family emergencies.
+- Extended absence for health problems. - Failure to complete term assignments or final examination because of ill health or family emergencies.
 A statement from the doctor should be presented to the instructor at the time the student returns to class and before the Incomplete is recorded.
-An Incomplete must be cleared during the next quarter of attendance unless specially deferred by the instructor and approved by the head of the division offering the course.
+An Incomplete must be cleared during the next quarter of attendance unless specially deferred by the instructor.
 Incomplete courses automatically revert to grades of "F" if not completed within the next calendar year.
+Students do not register to make up an Incomplete grade.